MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-focus.md

     :::image type="content" source="media/end-user-focus/power-bi-view.png" alt-text="Screenshot showing Full screen selected in the View menu.":::

-- To see a visual in full screen mode, first open it in focus mode so that it is the only visual on the report page.
+- To see a visual in full screen mode, first open it in focus mode so that it's the only visual on the report page.
 Then open that report page in full screen mode.

 Your selected content fills the entire screen.
 When you're in full screen mode, navigate using the menu bar at the bottom.
-If you don't see menu options, move your cursor and the menu will appear.
+If you don't see menu options, move your cursor, and the menu will appear.
 Because full screen is available for such a wide variety of content, the navigation options vary.
 Some of the options are:

   * Select the **Back**, **Go back**, or **Back to report** button  to navigate to the previous page in your browser.
 If the previous page was a Power BI page, it too will display in full screen mode.
 Full screen mode will persist until you exit out.